 JVET-AH0248 – Reduced residual encoding in VVC for machine consumption

 This contribution is a follow-up of JVET-AG0217 where a residual spatial weighting was proposed.
 The residuals are scaled by 70% in the center of a coding block -when larger than 4 in either dimension- but preserving DC).
-Compared to previous contribution, combination with Region of Interest was tested.
+Compared to the previous contribution, the combination with Region of Interest was tested.
 BD-rate (PSNR) loss is around 0.5% but the method can bring gains for machine tasks.

 Low latency and low complexity